September 07, 2017

 “But wait!” you say.
 “My agents are so busy and so focused on hitting their sales targets that they’re never going to sit down and waste their time on training modules!
 How can I encourage them to engage without booking out time from their calendars and making them do it?”

 Well, salespeople usually work on an incentive-based model - a basic salary, plus commission to encourage and reward them for the deals they close.
 Why not employ the same tactics to encourage them to complete their CRM training modules?

 In a study by TalentLMS, 89% of those surveyed stated that a point-based system would boost their engagement, whilst 62% said that leaderboards and the opportunity to compete with colleagues would motivate them to learn.
 Use this to your advantage.

-Small rewards for everyone who completes their training tasks on time (free food, Starbucks voucher, extra hour for lunch), and larger ones (cash bonus, extra day’s PTO) for your top performers will make engaging with CRM training that bit more appealing.
-It might foster some healthy workplace competition too.
+Small rewards for everyone who completes their training tasks on time (free lunch, Starbucks voucher), and larger ones (cash bonus, extra day’s PTO) for your top performers will make engaging with CRM training that much more appealing.
+It might foster some healthy workplace competition too!

 Rather pleasingly, we’ve come full circle.

 Your CRM responsibilities don’t end when you press the ‘go live’ button.
 There will always be modifications which could make your system run smoother - and just as you asked your agents what they needed at the start of the process, you should make a point of collecting their feedback on your CRM’s performance at regular intervals.
 After all, your agency’s needs will evolve as time passes so it makes sense that your CRM should too!